 It might seem a little odd that I’m fascinated with apocalyptic books, but I find the “what ifs” that are presented in these fictional stories to be compelling.
 Much like stories of pioneers making their way west or depression-era survival stories, I find the fictional situations in a post-modern world to be educational in a sense.

 Instead of looking back to a time when nobody thought twice about cooking over a wood fire, these apocalyptic novels guess at what might happen when a world accustomed to electricity and internet suddenly finds itself in a permanent blackout.
 How different it would be!

 I am by no means a doomsday prepper.
 While there’s always the risk of a disaster that could test our preparedness – the end of the world as we know it – I’m more concerned about filling our pantry with healthy food while it’s in season, providing for ourselves instead of depending upon others to do so, and living in a more environmentally sound manner.
 (Once upon a time it was considered common sense to maintain a pantry that would take a family through winter; now it’s considered “prepping!”)

-This list of apocalyptic novels present imagined scenes from the end of the world as we know it.
-And they don’t feature zombies.
+This list of apocalyptic books and novels present imagined scenes from the end of the world as we know it.
+These are good stories.
+(There are a lot of really bad apocalyptic novels out there…) And they don’t feature zombies.
 I’m not into zombies.